fedesoria/docs/upper.io/v2/content/getting-started/index.md

 ...
 ```

-If you think the SQL builder methods are not flexible enough you can also use
+If you think that the SQL builder methods are not flexible enough you can use
-raw SQL:
+raw SQL instead:

 ```go
 bob = sess.Builder()